Fundamentals-of-Computer-Science/FunCS/content/Chapter 2 - Variables and Scope.md

 ---
 title: Ch.
 2 - Variables and Scope
-draft: true
+draft: false
 aliases:
   - variables
   - scope
 ---

 If we were to take the work we've done so far and try to write a program, we couldn't do much with it.
-See, we've done a lot of work in simplifying values, which don't get me wrong, is important!
+See, we've done a lot of work in simplifying values, but don't get me wrong, is important!
 However, notice even when describing some of the more hands on approaches in evaluating booleans, we ended up in a situation where we had to *label* things.
 This chapter will dive into this idea of labeling and remembering values, exploring
 1. how we *bind* values to a label so that they become *reusable*,
 2. whether these bindings are *permanent* or *variable*,
 3. and how we define *where* we can use them.